MasterMind90/cms/README.md

 Where `contest/` is the extracted polygon package.
 And `users.json` is the file that is used by the `cmsJsonUserImporter`.

+**WARNING** Due to some cgroup things that I couldn't figureout, the container is running under privileged mode.

 Download
 --------